Whirlpool (hash function): Whirlpool hashes

-The hash of a zero-length string is:

 Implementations

 The authors provide reference implementations of the Whirlpool algorithm, including a version written in C and a version written in Java.
 These reference implementations have been released into the public domain.

+Research on the security analysis of the Whirlpool function however, has revealed that on average, the introduction of 8 random faults is sufficient to compromise the 512-bit Whirlpool hash message being processed and the secret key of HMAC-Whirlpool within the context of Cloud of Things (CoTs).
+This emphasizes the need for increased security measures in its implementation.

 Adoption

 Two of the first widely used mainstream cryptographic programs that started using Whirlpool were FreeOTFE, followed by TrueCrypt in 2005.

 VeraCrypt (a fork of TrueCrypt) included Whirlpool (the final version) as one of its supported hash algorithms.